rackerlabs/support-how-to/content/how-to/cloud-servers/connect-to-your-onmetal-server-through-cloud-init/index.md

 product_url: cloud-servers
 ---

-Cloud-init works out of the box with OnMetal servers.
+`cloud-init` works out of the box with OnMetal servers.
 Therefore, you can create a **cloud-config.yml** file as follows:

     #cloud-config